94,730,000 hectares (947,300 sq. km.) (365,754 sq. mi.)

 Serengeti National Park

 Black rhino, elephant, wildebeest, Burchell’s zebra, hippopotamus, gazelle, lion, warthog, hyena, jackal, red colobus monkey, chimpanzee, baboon, hartebeest, elephant shrew, duiker

 Savanna, tropical and subtropical forest, montane

 From its stunning Indian Ocean beaches to the shores of Lake Victoria, from the arable plains of its central plateau to the heights of Mt.
 Kilimanjaro, Tanzania is a jewel of East Africa.
-It is the biggest country in the region, formed in 1964 by the union of Tanganyika and Zanzibar.
+It is the largest country in the region, formed in 1964 by the union of Tanganyika and Zanzibar.
 Among Tanzania’s neighbors are Kenya to the north and Mozambique to the south, with multiple landlocked nations to its west relying on it for access to the coast.

 Protection alone isn’t enough.
 Providing Tanzanians with sustainable ways to raise crops and livestock, as well as providing other economic opportunities, will not only take the stress off the land, it will avoid deadly run-ins with wildlife.

 The Tsavo-Mkomazi landscape is a critical stronghold for elephants.
 With its porous border, this landscape is both a source of illegal wildlife products and a place of transit for contraband en route to Mombasa seaport in Kenya — one of the major ports of exit for ivory in Africa.